hassio-addons/addon-glances/glances/DOCS.md

 #### Option `influxdb2`: `token`

-The API token with a minimum of write access to the bucket.
+The API token with a minimum of write access to the Glances bucket.

 #### Option `influxdb2`: `bucket`